killzoms/nitrox-wiki/Platform-Architecture.md

 Core server application that manages Nitrox players.

 ### NitroxPatcher
 Library that is injected into Subnautica.
 Handles modifying internal data structures and bootstrapping the client.
+It depends on the Harmony library.

+### NitroxUnity
+Asset library for UI/Game components introduced by Nitrox.

-### NitroxReloader
+### NitroxInstaller
-Utility library that reloads methods while Subnautica is running.
+Wix-based MSI installer for Nitrox.

-### ClientTester
+### NitroxInstallerActions
-Dummy application that leverages NitroxClient to connect to the server and send simple requests.
-Only used for testing purposes.
+Custom actions for installation, i.e. code injection, firewall rules, etc.

 ### NitroxTest
 Core unit testing project for all of the other projects.

+### Harmony
+OpenSource library that helps modding games.
+Allows all kinds of cool stuff to modify original code.

+### Lidgren-Network
+OpenSource network library that facilitates all networking operations between clients and server.